filkin1912/django-project/README.md

    Creates an `AppUser` with default balance and optional profile image

 2. **Game Listing**:
-   Authenticated users can list games for sale
+   Authenticated users can list games for sale.
+User lists games are visible to all

 3. **Public Storefront**:
    Displays all games for browsing and purchase